contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/02_debug-discover/07_import.md

 | sub folders | services | As POSTman supports infinite folder depth - which Restlet Client does not - subfolders are flattened.
 | requests | requests | Environment variables are imported too (the environment holds the name of the project), but they are valuated.
 When possible, some assertions are generated too after parsing the Postman scripts.

-You can refer to this <a href="http://restlet.com/company/blog/2017/08/09/the-postman-always-rings-twice/" target="_blank">blog post <i class="fa fa-external-link" aria-hidden="true"></i></a> for more details about the import rules.
+You can refer to this <a href="http://restlet.com/company/blog/2017/08/09/the-postman-always-rings-twice/" target="_blank">blog post <i class="fa fa-external-link" style="font-size: 12px" aria-hidden="true"></i></a> for more details about the import rules.

 <a class="anchor" name="har-1-2"></a>
 ### HAR 1.2

-<a href="http://www.softwareishard.com/blog/har-12-spec/" target="_blank">HAR <i class="fa fa-external-link" aria-hidden="true"></i></a> is a JSON-based format able to describe HTTP requests and responses.
+<a href="http://www.softwareishard.com/blog/har-12-spec/" target="_blank">HAR <i class="fa fa-external-link" style="font-size: 12px" aria-hidden="true"></i></a> is a JSON-based format able to describe HTTP requests and responses.
 [Major Web browsers](https://toolbox.googleapps.com/apps/har_analyzer/) support to export all interactions in this format.
-Requests are imported into a root scenario, which name is the date of the import - in <a href="https://en.wikipedia.org/wiki/ISO_8601">ISO 8601 format <i class="fa fa-external-link" aria-hidden="true"></i></a>.
+Requests are imported into a root scenario, which name is the date of the import - in <a href="https://en.wikipedia.org/wiki/ISO_8601">ISO 8601 format <i class="fa fa-external-link" style="font-size: 12px" aria-hidden="true"></i></a>.
 The main reason to use a scenario, and not a project as the other kind of import, is that a HAR log is an __ordered__ sequence of HTTP requests/responses, so does a scenario in Restlet Client.
 Learn more in the dedicated tutorial: [Build an API test for your Web application](../../tutorials/test-web-api)

 <a class="anchor" name="restlet-client-repository"></a>